 Now in Biology, I’m greeted by the beautiful lighting this class has.
 The light streams through the high windows fitted against the slanted roof that travels from the one side of the building slowly descending down to the other side.

-Sitting near the back I can see the rays travel through the air, the little specks of dust swimming in it like the stars floating in space.
+Seated near the back I can see the rays travel through the air.
+The little specks of dust swimming in it like the stars floating in space.

-It’s a good thing this class has windows placed so high up against the walls, I’d spend all my time staring into the distance looking for nothing specific, hoping for something profound.
+It’s a good thing this class has windows placed so high up against the walls, otherwise I’d spend all my time staring into the distance looking for nothing specific, but hoping for something profound.

 Mr. Dickens whom I’d prefer to call Mr. Dick (because that’s exactly what he is) enters from the class side door which opens to a small store room stocking all the utensils and goodies needed for a practical lesson.

 “Today we’ll be dissecting some lungs” he announces with a smile whilst carrying a steel tray with bowls on it, lungs in it I presume.

 In comes Malakai, better known just as Kai.
 Resident bad-boy.
 A package deal with the sex appeal and all.

 I have all my classes with him but only see him in half of them because most of the time he just doesn’t pitch.